 N.H.
 Byrd’s Store

-The ultimate location of this store would be the second store as you entered Chuckatuck coming from Suffolk.
-Mr. Byrd’s first store was just beyond the grist mill on the left hand side going toward Smithfield and was primarily a gas station built by Mr. W.C.
-Mathews for his sons circa 1916 and leased to Mr. Byrd in 1928.
+The ultimate location of this store would be the second store as you enter Chuckatuck coming from Suffolk.
+Mr. Byrd’s first store was located just beyond the grist mill on the left-hand side of the road, heading toward Smithfield.
+It was primarily a gas station built by Mr. W.C.
+Mathews for his sons around 1916 and leased to Mr. Byrd in 1928.
 That building was still in existence and in 2007 had been used for several types of businesses.
-Mr. Byrd’s ultimate destination was directly across the road from Chuckatuck High School and was in operation from circa 1938-1960.
-In discussions with Jack Byrd he noted that although built as an auto repair garage and gas station it was a local grocery store and restaurant as well.
+Mr. Byrd’s ultimate destination was directly across the road from Chuckatuck High School which was in operation from circa 1938 to 1960.
+In discussions with Jack Byrd, he noted that although built as an auto repair garage and gas station, it also served as a local grocery store and restaurant.
 The restaurant did not fare well and was closed after a year or two of operation.
-Bill Harvell who was instrumental in starting the local fire department was the main mechanic for Mr. Byrd at one time.
-There were many local patrons, but the location was significant for many CHS students as it allowed a number of older boys to go over and have lunch off the school grounds.
-There were times when the Byrd boys were there and music was the venue of the day.
-On many occasions Charlie, Oscar (“Popeye”), Jack, and Gene would be sitting around the pot bellied stove strumming and singing songs.
-Charlie Byrd became an international sensation with his 12 string guitar and the Bossa Nova.
+Bill Harvell, who was instrumental in starting the local fire department, was the main mechanic for Mr. Byrd at one time.
+There were many local patrons, but the location was significant for many CHS students as it allowed some older boys to go over and have lunch off the school grounds.
+There were times when the Byrd boys were there, and music was the venue of the day.
+On many occasions, Charlie, Oscar (“Popeye”), Jack, and Gene would be sitting around the pot-bellied stove strumming and singing songs.
+Charlie Byrd became an international sensation with his 12-string guitar and the Bossa Nova.
 He even recorded an album with a song entitled “Chuckatuck”.
-Like many of the other stores it was sold and in this case to Jimmy Brasfield.
-Ultimately the building was torn down in the 1960s.
+Like many of the other stores, it was sold, and in this case, to Jimmy Brasfield.
+Ultimately, the building was torn down in the 1960s.

 Glover’s Store at Gloversville

 This store was built in the 1930s by Mr. C.W.
 Glover, founder of Gloversville.
-The store was constructed right after the depression and closed in the early 1940s after about ten years of operation.
-It was a general store and acted as an auxiliary post office.
+The store was constructed right after the Depression and closed in the early 1940s after about ten years of operation.
+It was a general store that also served as an auxiliary post office.
 Mail from Chuckatuck for residents of the Cedar Brook and Holiday Point area, if not picked up at the main post office, would be delivered there for future delivery by Mrs. E. L. Bowden.
-This store served the local tenants from a number of farms in the area.
-In addition to the store there were four houses in the area of Gloversville which ran from the railroad bridge to the African American ball diamond.
-The store has since been torn down but one of the two houses there now is an original while the other is new.
+This store served the local tenants from several farms in the area.
+In addition to the store, there were four houses in the area of Gloversville, which ran from the railroad bridge to the African American ball diamond.
+The store has since been torn down, but one of the two houses that now stands there is an original, while the other is new.
 There was once a Glover’s store located on Longview Drive, but it was closed before the depression.
 Not much is known about that store.

 Doyle Meat Plant